Stroll to the gleaming base of the Heron Tower.

 Obviously she’ll have already guessed this, but it’s always nice to involve others in your plans.

 Take the lift past Sushisamba straight up to the 40th Floor, where you’ll find Duck & Waffle, a cocktail bar and restaurant named after its signature dish: fried duck egg and mustard maple syrup which – like everything else at D&W – can be enjoyed 24 hours a day.

 You’ll first find yourself in the bar, a surprisingly coherent textural mish-mash of Portuguese-inspired floor tiling; distressed wooden ceilings; extravagant chandeliers made from old wine bottles; and, of course, killer views, with the lights of London twinkling immeasurable feet beneath you*.
-As you drink in these views, it would be reasonable to drink in something more tangible, too – whether from their lengthy wine list, or monthly-rotating roster of cocktails (current offerings include a Bullet-Proof Old Fashioned (tequila, butter, coffee, and salted caramel); and an Evergreen Mojito (rum, cinnamon, citrus, lemon tonic).
+As you drink in these views, it would be reasonable to drink in something more tangible, too – whether from their lengthy wine list, or monthly-rotating roster of cocktails – current offerings include a Bullet-Proof Old Fashioned (tequila, butter, coffee, and salted caramel); and an Evergreen Mojito (rum, cinnamon, citrus, lemon tonic).